-Understanding your donors’ needs and motivations and the charity supporter journey will help you to build lasting, positive relationships.
+Understanding your charity donors’ needs and motivations and the charity supporter journey will help you to build lasting, positive relationships.

 Individualised experiences are no longer exclusive to e-commerce and entertainment giants.
-Relevant content which resonates with the individual is becoming an expectation, and is a way charities can improve donor relationships and retention with supporter personas.
+Relevant content which resonates with the individual is becoming an expectation, and is a way for charities to improve donor relationships and retention with supporter personas.

 1. Use data to categorize your supporter segments

 We know this all too well in the third sector: supporters are wide-ranging in age, background and gifting behaviours.
 There’s lots of ways to classify supporters, a few common groups are Gen Z, swing donors, core supporters, baby boomers, and high net worth individuals.

 This is how you can start to establish your supporter “personas.”